Chattanooga Choo Choo

-"Chattanooga Choo Choo" is a 1941 song written by Mack Gordon and composed by Harry Warren.
+"Chattanooga Choo Choo" is a 1941 song that was written by Mack Gordon and composed by Harry Warren.
 It was originally recorded as a big band/swing tune by Glenn Miller and His Orchestra and featured in the 1941 movie Sun Valley Serenade.
 It was the first song to receive a gold record, presented by RCA Victor in 1942, for sales of 1.2 million copies.

 Background

-The song was an extended production number in the 20th Century Fox film Sun Valley Serenade.
-The Glenn Miller recording, RCA Bluebird B-11230-B, became the No. 1 song across the United States on December 7, 1941, and remained at No. 1 for nine weeks on the Billboard Best Sellers chart.
-The flip side of the single was "I Know Why (And So Do You)", which was the A side.
+The song was an extended production number in the 20th Century Fox 1941 film Sun Valley Serenade.
+The Glenn Miller recording, catalogued RCA Bluebird B-11230-B, became the No. 1 song across the United States on December 7, 1941, and remained at No. 1 for nine weeks on the Billboard Best Sellers chart.
+The B-side of the single was "I Know Why (And So Do You)", which at first was the A-side.

 The song opens up with the band, sounding like a train rolling out of the station, complete with the trumpets and trombones imitating a train whistle, before the instrumental portion comes in playing two parts of the main melody.
 This is followed by the vocal introduction of four lines before the main part of the song is heard.

 The main song opens with a dialog between a passenger and a shoeshine boy: